 One of the major problems with any mental stress is that it is invisible, unwarranted, and unacceptable.
 Even the sufferers don’t understand what’s happening with them, what’s bothering them, why are they behaving in a certain manner, and how their behavior can impact other family members.

 12.)
-Lack of profession help
+Lack of professional help

-Since people don’t accept their feeling and emotions, they fail to acknowledge it.
+Since people don’t accept their feeling and emotions, they fail to acknowledge them.
 With timely professional help and early interventions, things could become better and we consciously try to do things to avoid any further damage in our relationship.